google/oss-fuzz/docs/reproducing.md

 - run the fuzzer on downloaded testcase
 - develop a fix and submit it upstream

-Clusterfuzz will automatically pick up the changes, recheck the testcase and will close the issue.
+ClusterFuzz will automatically pick up the changes, recheck the testcase and will close the issue.